dbsxfz/AugDF/README.md

 ## Usage
 To perform policy schedule learning or directly employ the learned schedules, you could utilize the `aug.py` file and the `gcforest.py` file, respectively.
 Please refer to the `run.sh` script for specific commands and parameter configurations.
 Detailed instructions for using each function can be found in the `example.ipynb` file.
 These instructions provide APIs similar to those of sklearn, including functions like `fit`, `predict`, and `predict_proba`.
 ## Dependencies
-The core libraries utilized in our implementation are outlined below.
+The core libraries utilized in our implementation and comparative studies are outlined below.
 Some of them, i.e., deep-forest and autogluon-tabular, are used solely for benchmarking (irrelevant to the implemention of AugDF).
 We recommend the use of multiple virtual environments to manage potential conflicts seamlessly.

 | Library             | Version |
 |---------------------|---------|